Safeguarding Policy

 Job title CICM Tutor

-In order to ensure that the person appointed as a CICM Tutor is at all times suitable to be engaged in the role, CICM requires you to disclose below any of the following which may render you unsuitable for work with regulated groups or some companies:
+In order to ensure that the person appointed as a CICM Tutor or Coach is at all times suitable to be engaged in the role, CICM requires you to disclose below any of the following which may render you unsuitable for work with regulated groups or some companies:

 1. any criminal convictions.